Suspilne Lviv: Television

 Lviv Television began its first broadcast on 24 December 1957 with a recording of the ballet La Esmeralda from the Lviv Theatre of Opera and Ballet.
 At the time of the broadcast, the city had only ten television sets.
 Lviv Television's tower, with a total height of 192 metres, was built on the ruins of the historic Lviv High Castle.
 One resident later recounted that the local population anticipated the event, saying:

 When we heard that the Lviv television centre was coming around, almost all my neighbours, fifteen people, gathered in my flat.
 We all watched the first programmes with eagerness.
 The image on the screen was clear, worse was the sound, which sometimes was completely lost.

 In its early years Lviv Television was broadcast throughout western Ukraine, including Chernivtsi, Ivano-Frankivsk, Rivne, Ternopil, Volyn and Zakarpattia oblasts in addition to Lviv Oblast.
 The station suffered from an inability to function on a permanent basis during this time period, with broadcasts being over a two-hour period, once per week.
 Films were broadcast by pointing a camera at a projector screen in a local garage.
 Public interest soon drew increasing numbers of people to join the studio as employees, and by the beginning of 1959 around 100 people were working at Lviv Television.
 By 1960, it was broadcasting six days a week, had set up a mobile television studio and had its broadcasts received in Lublin.
 Between 1963 and 1964 mountainous villages were connected to Lviv Television and Soviet Central Television as part of efforts to improve coverage.
 In some cases, Soviet Central Television and Lviv Television were transmitted by a common frequency.

 As Soviet Russification of Ukrainian culture became harsher, Lviv Television became the sole public outlet for Ukrainian culture to be expressed in Lviv and a uniquely non-Russified television station across the entire Ukrainian Soviet Socialist Republic.
 In particular, the station's musical programmes received public attention for their high quality, drawing millions of viewers.
 Lviv Television was also the third television station (after Kharkiv and Kyiv) to broadcast in colour in Ukraine, beginning in 1976.

-During the 1990s, Lviv Television's frequency of UT-3 was covered by Public Russian Television (ORT) in other regions of Ukraine.
-Due to the low number of Russophones in Lviv Oblast, most ORT programmes were covered by Ukrainian-language Lviv Television programmes.
+A realignment of Ukrainian television networks saw ORT and the combined UT-2/UT-3/RTR channel (of which Lviv Television occupied designated regional programming slots since the January 1, 1992 move to channel 6) swap frequencies in most areas on August 1, 1995.
+Due to the low number of Russophones in Lviv Oblast, most ORT programmes – except the Tropicaliente soap opera – were covered by Ukrainian-language Lviv Television programmes.
 The launch of Inter on 20 October 1996 as a Ukrainian replacement for ORT led to protests by Lviv Television workers, who protested the displacement of their own television programmes by a national-level broadcaster.
 Over a month of negotiations took place between the governing bodies of Lviv Television and Inter, as a result of which both Inter and Lviv Television were allowed to broadcast.